 Pursuant to amendment to provisions of related party under LODR Regulations, the Company has amended its 'Policy on materiality of and on dealing with related party transactions' to align and comply with the said provisions.
-The "Policy on materiality of and on dealing with related party transactions" may be accessed on the Company's website at www.mahindralifespaces.com.
+The "Policy on materiality of and on dealing with related party transactions" may be accessed on the Company's website at MLDL Policy on RPT.